iterative/dvc.org/content/docs/user-guide/project-structure/pipelines-files.md

 | `desc`       | (Optional) user description for this output.
 This doesn't affect any DVC operations.                                                                                                                                                                                               |
 | `checkpoint` | Set to `true` to let DVC know that this output is associated with [in-code checkpoints](/doc/user-guide/experiment-management#checkpoints-in-source-code).
 These outputs are reverted to their last cached version at `dvc exp run` and also `persist` during the stage execution. |

-⚠️ Note that using the `checkpoint` field in `dvc.yaml` is not compatibly with `dvc repro`.
+⚠️ Note that using the `checkpoint` field in `dvc.yaml` is not compatible with `dvc repro`.

 ## dvc.lock file